Chinese New Year or Spring Festival

 6th: In a reverse of the previous day of welcome, now is the day to send the God of Poverty packing.
 In some regions symbolic carts and boats are decorated and food placed on them (rice and potatoes) to encourage him to leave.

 9th: A celebration of the birthday of the supreme Daoist god the Jade Emperor, so a Daoist temple may be visited.
-Some also celebrate the 8th day as the Eve of his birthday.
+Some also celebrate the 8th day as the eve of his birthday.

-The official public holiday is typically a whole week but some will use annual leave to make it a longer break - particularly if they have traveled long distances to be with family whereas people working in shops and restaurants will not have much of a break at all.
+The official public holiday is typically a whole week but some will use annual leave to make it a longer break - particularly if they have traveled long distances to be with their family whereas people working in shops and restaurants will not have much of a break at all.

 15th: End of New Year - the Lantern Festival